 There’s a lot of debate on how to spell the possessive form of singular nouns – with an apostrophe ‘s’ or with just the apostrophe?
+And if you don’t know what is a singular possessive noun, be sure to read up!
 Well, according to the specific style guide you follow, they can both be correct.
 In this article, we’ll illustrate this point and explain how to choose between Chris’s or Chris’.

 Is It Chris’ or Chris’s?

-Many people overcomplicate the rules of plural possessive of nouns ending in -S. Take Chris for example.
+Many people overcomplicate the rules of plural possessive of nouns ending in -S. Nouns are a very important part of speech in the English language.
+Take Chris for example.
 In reality, you can use both Chris’ or Chris’s in your writing.
 The rules are simple.

 - Chris’ – If you are following the Associated Press stylebook (AP Style) , add just an apostrophe to plural nouns ending in -S. (i.e. Chris’ car or Chris’ dog)